200 Grad Celsius In Fahrenheit

 History of Temperature Scales: A Brief Overview

 The Celsius scale, originally proposed by Anders Celsius, was initially defined inversely (0°C for boiling point, 100°C for freezing point) but was later reversed.
-The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit, was based on a mixture of ice, water, and ammonium chloride (0°F) and the human body temperature (96°F).
+Because of that, the Fahrenheit scale, developed by Daniel Gabriel Fahrenheit, was based on a mixture of ice, water, and ammonium chloride (0°F) and the human body temperature (96°F).
 While the original definitions are less precise by modern standards, they laid the groundwork for the widespread use of these scales.

 Common Misconceptions and Troubleshooting